adrianhorning08/my_blog/content/blog/how-i-got-a-job-as-a-software-engineer-after-moving-to-san-francisco-with-no-job-1500-and-no-programming-experience/index.md

 Instead of a ~2% response rate, I was getting a ~50% response rate!

 I got coffee meetings and interviews left and right, but, was still failing them all.
 But at least I was getting MANY more opportunities.

+Just to give you an example of one of the interviews, there is a language called [brainfuck](https://esolangs.org/wiki/Brainfuck), which, like you, I had never heard of before.
+My interviewer gave me some code and we walked through it together.
+Then he wanted me to do a task with brainfuck 🤦‍♂️ Like, some of these interviews are insane.

 Eventually, though I reached out to a company in Utah, told them I recently moved to Salt Lake City (even though I was still in San Francisco) and was interested in what they were doing.